MatiasOrlando/u-travel-final/README.md

 ### Countries experiences summary:

-Explore Sightseeing, Outdoor, Adventure, Food, Nature, and City Activities: Once a country is selected, users will soon be able to scroll through a variety of cards offering activities in categories such as sightseeing, outdoor, adventure, food, nature, and city experiences.
-This feature is currently under construction and will be available in a future update.]
+Explore Sightseeing, Outdoor, Adventure, Food, Nature, and City Activities based on countries selection: Once a country is selected, users will soon be able to scroll through a variety of cards offering activities in categories such as sightseeing, outdoor, adventure, food, nature, and city experiences.
+This feature is currently under construction and will be available in a future update.

 <br>